inspire-eu-validation/metadata/datasets-and-series/resource-language.md

 **Notes**

-The multiplicity of this element is zero or more.
+The multiplicity of this element is one or more.

 ## Contextual XPath references